 To determine whether a fuel flow problem is in your fuel system or your engine, follow this simple method.
-Connect a six-gallon portable tank to the engine and operate the engine.
+Connect a six-gallon (22.7 L) portable tank to the engine and operate the engine.
 If the problem persists, the likely cause is with the engine itself.
 If the problem goes away, the source must be in the boats' fuel system.
 One component that should be inspected if a restriction occurs is the anti-siphon valve.
 If fuel does not flow properly through this part, it must be cleaned and/or replaced.
-DO NOT remove the anti-siphon valve and replace it with a regular barb.